 What Type of Window Frames Are Best for Energy Efficiency?

-Some of the best energy-efficient window frame options are vinyl and wood.
+Some of the best options for energy-efficient window frames are vinyl and wood.
 However, fiberglass window frames are the most dimensionally stable, as they contain air cavities filled with insulation to increase their energy efficiency even more.
 They also don’t expand or contract, so they won’t warp and create an air leak.

 How Do You Measure a Window Frame for Replacement?